 First of all, I came across the ‘imps4ever’ website which has a page dedicated to the Sheen Imperator GTS, to give the car its proper name.
 The information told me that the car had been sketched out by a Peter Sheen who was a wine importer based in Surrey.
 Peter must have also been a car enthusiast to have come up with this attractive concept.
 He took his sketch to a local, to him, sheet metal company, Robert Peel Sheet Metal Works, who specialised in making car bodies.
 They quickly converted Peter’s sketch into an attractive body shell.
 It is believed that two shells were made and built up into Sheen Imperator GTS cars.
 Sheen had ideas of producing limited runs of these cars but to do that he needed to buy engines and other parts from Rootes at advantageous prices.
 After initially showing some interest Rootes decided not to follow through, thus the project died.
-But both cars survive, one running to the best of our knowledge and the other in bits awaiting restoration.
+Both cars survive, one running to the best of our knowledge and the other in bits awaiting restoration at Bushells.

-But for me, this was only the beginning of an even more fascinating story which has particular resonance for Austin Healey enthusiasts.
+For me, this was only the beginning of an even more fascinating story which has particular resonance for Austin Healey enthusiasts.
 It is the story of the ‘Peel Coachworks‘, as far as it goes, by that I mean, ideally, much more information is required.
 It was only a small company that had a relatively short life, so, company records would be very limited in the first place and the likelihood of them being archived, either by local libraries or families of the two owners, is pretty unlikely.
 Nevertheless, it would be an interesting challenge for someone who lives in the Kingston-upon-Thames area to try to find out more about the company.
 Maybe such research will develop from the restoration of the Sheen Imperator GTS. by Bushells, that has been the inspiration for this post.

 The Robert Peel Sheet Metal Works was established at 50, High St. Kingston-upon-Thames, Surrey, by Alec Goldie and Fred Faulkner, in the late 1940s, early 50s.
 It took its name from the nearby public house the ‘Sir Robert Peel’ (named after the British statesman who introduced a police force to the streets of London in 1829); neither business or original premises are extant.
 Alec and Fred met during WWII when they were both working for Hawker Siddeley, based at Brooklands, Weybridge, Surrey.
 This was the location of one of England’s first airfields as well as the famous, banked oval, motor racing circuit.
 Before the war, Fred had been a foreman panel beater at the nearby AC Car company.
 In 1954 AC launched the Ace ‘open top’ sportscar which was the basis of Carol Shelby’s Cobra.